 During the Review Year, the Group continued to make strong efforts to promote enhancement of CSR on the part of its supply-chain partners.
 By formulating plans for the medium to long-term goals of carbon reduction of the suppliers, the Group increased utilization proportion of green energy and improved the efficiency of energy utilization.
 The Group also sped up its development and switch to the use of renewable materials, and its suppliers are encouraged and required to use recyclable raw materials.
 In connection with labour rights, health and safety, environmental protection and business ethics, the Group further enhanced the implementation of annual suppliers' audit and suppliers' self-inspection.
 The Group added and applied CSR requirements in its management rules for the admission and performance evaluation of suppliers.
-In the meantime, the Group continued to improve its internal control system for procurement, conducting investigation with sustained vigilance in relation to anti-fraud supervision and management in procurement.
+In the meantime, the Group continued to improve its internal control system for procurement. conducting investigation with sustained vigilance in relation to anti-fraud supervision and management in procurement.

-Under the guidance of the business philosophy of "creating value for society", and with the principle of dedication and sharing of love, the Group has always adhered to the value of "caring for harmony", actively taking the lead to fulfill social responsibilities to care for disadvantaged groups, and paving attention to the education in poverty-stricken areas in China, and continued to create and explore new model for public welfare as a caring company in order to make contribution to the society through practical actions.
+Under the guidance of the business philosophy of "creating value for society", and with the principle of dedication and sharing of love, the Group has always adhered to the value of "caring for harmony", actively taking the lead to fulfill social responsibilities to care for disadvantaged groups, and paying attention to the education in poverty-stricken areas in China, and continued to create and explore new model for public welfare as a caring company in order to make contribution to the society through practical actions.
 During the Review Year, the Group supported a number of public welfare projects, such as the "Hope for Pearl" project, "Extraordinary Pearl Students of Minth Classes", "Courses for Colourful Pearls" and the "Xinhua Charity Primary School" project.
-During the Review Year, the Minth Foundation, established by the Group, invested RMB3.447 million in public welfare, funding a total of over 12.000 students and individuals, with a total of over 160,000 hours of activities by volunteers for public welfare undertakings; from 2013 to 2023, over RMB43.463 million has been spent on charitable projects by the Minth Foundation.
+During the Review Year, the Minth Foundation, established by the Group, invested RMB4.92 million in public welfare, funding a total of over 16,000 students and individuals, with a total of over 200,000 hours of activities by volunteers for public welfare undertakings; from 2013 to 2024, over RMB48.38 million has been spent on charitable projects by the Minth Foundation.
 The Minth Foundation is committed to the Group's initial aspiration of public welfare and is actively engaged in services and initiatives for people's livelihood.
-During the Review Year, the Group was awarded as "Charitable Enterprise at Daqiao" by Daqiao Town of Jiaxing
+During the Review Year, the Minth Foundation was once again awarded "Top Ten Corporate Charity Foundations of Zhejiang".
+Furthermore, in August 2024, the Minth Foundation co-organized the Sino-Serbia cultural exchange program, which invited 100 Serbian youth to China for a 10-day cultural exchange visit.

-Please refer to the 2023 Environmental, Social and Governance Report of the Company for more details.
+Please refer to the 2024 Environmental, Social and Governance Report of the Company for more details.